samsara138/PopcornShell/README.md

 # PopcornShell
 A simple python reverse shell project

+Unfortunately, this script can be detected by Windows Defender with a recent update

 ## Introduction
 The attacker host a server, await for the victim to execute the file